pyeventsourcing/eventsourcing/README.md

 Please note, this Example class can be instantiated without any infrastructure - it isn't already coupled to a database.
 It can function entirely as a standalone class, for example its attribute values can be changed.
-Because it is a domain entity, we just need to give it an entity ID.
+If it had methods, you could call them.

-The attribute values can be changed by assigning values, but the entity ID cannot be changed.
+The attribute values can be changed by assigning values.
 Unfortunately, since there isn't a database, the attribute values will not somehow persist once the instance has gone out of scope.

+Because it is an entity, it does need an ID.
+The entity ID is not mutable attribute and cannot be changed e.g. by assignment.

 ```python
 example = Example(a=1, b=2, entity_id='entity1')